nejilabs/CS-PythonDjangoTutorial-BlogSocialMediaWebApp-20190218/README.md

 # CS-Django
-New Project idea just to learn more about the Django Framework
+Just to learn more about the Django Framework